minetest-mods/radiant_damage/README.md

     radiant_damage_mese_interval (Number of seconds between mese radiation damage checks) int 5 radiant_damage_mese_damage (Damage dealt per second when standing directly adjacent to one mese ore node) int 2

+Mese radiation is attenuated by a factor of 0.9 when passing through most materials, by 0.5 when passing through anything with group:stone, by 0.1 when passing through anything with group:mese_radiation_shield (all default metal blocks are given this group), and is _amplified_ by a factor of 4 when passing through nodes with group:mese_radiation_amplifier (default coal and diamond blocks).
+Note that these fine-grained attenuation factors only work in Minetest 0.5 and higher, for 0.4.16 any non-air node will block all damage.

 ## API

 Call: